-Once upon a time when Marina Bay Sands first opened, they did allow public access to the pool.
-This latest a millisecond.
+Once upon a time, when Marina Bay Sands first opened, they did allow public access to the pool.
+This latest is a millisecond.
 As you can imagine, the pool became overcrowded.
 As a result, it’s strictly for guests only.

-Now you can search and find some articles where people claim to have successfully snook in.
+Now you can search and find some articles people claim to have successfully snook in.
 I’m sure on the odd occasion it’s possible but know this!
-In Singapore, trespassing is a civil tort and can be considered criminal trespass.
+In Singapore, trespassing is a civil tort and can be considered criminal.
 The hotel can and will evict you.
 Worse they could have you arrested.
-Criminal trespass carries a maximum penalty of three months’ jail and a $1,500 fine.
+Criminal trespass carries a maximum penalty of three months in jail and a $1,500 fine.

 First, be prepared for a long line.
 Something odd for a resort of this size.
 The reason for the long check is there are only a few agents and perhaps the smallest check-in desk I’ve ever seen for a resort of this size.
 Think about it; the resort is commonly sold out.
 So, this means at least 2561 guests are swirling in and out at any given time.

-I reserved a bay view room which is a must for any first-time visitor.
+I reserved a bay view room, which is a must for any first-time visitor.
 Upon check-in, the front desk tried to persuade me into a city view upgrade.
-No thank you, I specifically chose the bay view to be able to see Gardens by the Bay.
+No, thank you, I specifically chose the bay view to see Gardens by the Bay.
 Here is the view from our balcony:

-There is a show from the city side, and it’s the Spectra, which is a light and water show.
-While you can watch it from your room, it will be through the glass.
-My advice here is to go for the garden view and watch the Spectra from the promenade.
+There is a show from the city side, the Spectra, a light and water show.
+While watching it from your room, it will be through the glass.
+I advise going for the garden view and watching the Spectra from the promenade.

-Check-in time is from 3 pm onwards, and check-out time is by 11 am.
-I requested a later checkout, and I was able to persuade them to let us have the room until 1 pm.
+Check-in time is from 3 pm onwards, and checkout time is by 11 am.
+I requested a later checkout and persuaded them to have the room until 1 pm.